Farhan-txy/Basic-Godot-3.6-Logger/README.md

 # Universal Logger — Godot 3.6
 I Vibecoded this entire thing with chatGPT 5.2 and it's surprisingly works, i just had to minor debug it, so i declare that following codes in here are NOT MINE.

+Oh yeah this repo included the premade ui for live logging in-runtime so yea have fun, if you just wanna use core logger backend, import Logger.gd to your project! you should be able to easily implement your own custom ui if you want.

 Session-based, level-based logger for Godot 3.5–3.6.
 Designed for tools and applications.